MV Krasnodar (1925): Description

 The ship was propelled by a 438 nhp diesel engine.
 It could propel her at 12 kn.

 History

-Skåneland was built in 1925 for Angfartyg AB Tirfing, Göteborg.
+Skåneland was built in 1925 for Angfartyg AB Tirfing, Gothenburg.
 She was completed in November that year.

 In 1928, Skåneland was sold to Hamburg-Südamerikanische Dampfschiffahrts-Gesellschaft (Hamburg Süd, Hamburg-South America Line), Hamburg, Germany and renamed Pernambuco, the third ship of that name to serve with Hamburg Süd.
 She operated on the Germany - Brazil route, as shown by a voyage made between May and August 1933.
 Departing from Hamburg, she called at Antwerp, Belgium, then Pernambuco, Bahia, Paranaguá, São Francisco do Sul, Florianópolis, Pelotas and Porto Alegre.